 Reconciling Ministries Updates:

+The Church Conference that had been delayed due to the pandemic has been scheduled for Sunday, February 27, 2022 at 10:30 am.
 The purpose of this Church Conference is to vote on whether The United Methodist Church of West Chester will become a Reconciling Congregation.
 All full members who are present will be able to vote.

 If we become a Reconciling Congregation we will welcome and provide a safe place for all persons regardless of their sexual orientation, gender identity, or gender expression.
 We will also welcome persons regardless of race, age, ability, national origin, education, class, or economic status.

 If the United Methodist Church of West Chester votes to become a Reconciling Church community, this is the proposed reconciling statement created by the Reconciling Ministries Team: